-Mix designs for white or coloured concrete are formulated based on each ingredient’s effect on concrete colour:
+Mix designs for white or colored concrete are formulated based on each ingredient’s effect on concrete color:

-- Type, gradation, colour, and cleanliness of fine and coarse aggregates
+Type, gradation, color, and cleanliness of fine and coarse aggregates

-A key advantage of using white cement for decorative and architectural concrete is that it provides a neutral tinting base and consistent colour results.
-Every colour option is possible with it, from pure whites to bright and pastel colours.
+A key advantage of using white cement for decorative and architectural concrete is that it provides a neutral tinting base and consistent color results.
+Every color option is possible with it, from pure whites to bright and pastel colors.
 For every architectural project, once a mix design has been developed, sample panels should be built at the job site.
-These mockups serve as references for colour and overall surface appearance.
+These mockups serve as references for color and overall surface appearance.

 Due to the advantages of white cement, it is used in architecture for interior decoration and external ornaments – such as terrazzo and colored concrete products.